Travelport-Ukraine/uapi-json/docs/Air.md

 | version | `Number` | Optional.
 Current uAPI record version |
 | universalRecordLocatorCode | `String` | Optional. uAPI universal locator code |
 | reservationLocatorCode | `String` | Optional. uAPI reservation locator code |

+It is recommended to pass `version` param in order to ensure that the last version of the PNR was reviewed before modification.